SniperrifleXD/SniperrifleXD/README.md

 # Hi there, I'm [SniperrifleXD][discord] 👋

 ## I'm a Discord Bot Developer!
 I can make bots from v12 to v13!
-Currently learning/working on html and discord.js oauth2.

 - Strategic Response Unit Bot
 - Mayflower Bot